 From what we’ve experienced after living here and traveling around, Vietnam is LGBT-friendly in Ho Chi Minh City.
 There are a few gay bars in Ho Chi Minh City, mostly in District 1.
 When traveling outside of Ho Chi Minh City, the country is still conservative so you’ll need to be cognizant of displaying public affection.

 Vietnam is a good solo destination for women.
 We know a few female solo travelers who have visited this country and haven’t had any major issues.
 There are a few cases in the Ho Chi Minh City Female Expat group regarding Grab motorbike drivers taking photos of the driving routes and sending them to friends or assault at parks and streets.
+There are also cases of catcalling and bag theft.
 If this happens, report it to the police and fight back if needed.
 Stay vigilant!

 The one thing to worry about is petty theft of jewelry, purses, and phones.
 Petty theft can happen at any time such as waiting at a street corner or riding a motorbike.